-Author Carl Bernstein is set to be the guest speaker at the May 2013 Commencement ceremony.
+Author Carl Bernstein was the guest speaker at the May 2013 Commencement ceremony.
 Check out the video below to watch the address he delivered to the graduating class.

 Few journalists and authors in American history have had the impact on their era and their craft as Bernstein.
 He has written, among other works, the definitive accounts of the lives of three of the dominant figures of the past half century: President Richard Nixon, Pope John Paul II and Hillary Rodham Clinton.

 In the early 1970s, Bernstein and Bob Woodward broke the Watergate scandal for The Washington Post and set the standard for modern investigative reporting, for which they and newspaper were awarded the Pulitzer Prize.
 Since then, Bernstein has continued to build on the theme he and Woodward first explored in the Nixon years — the use and abuse of power, in books, magazine articles, commentary, television reporting and as editor of an award-winning website.

 Together, they also wrote two classic best sellers: “All the President’s Men,’’ which was turned into a movie starring Robert Redford and Dustin Hoffman, about the coverage of the Watergate story; and “The Final Days,’’ that outlined the denouement of the Nixon presidency.